victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/01_Set_up.md

         ![Add connection](./Images/ai-foundry-add-connection.png)
 - Back to the previous window, the **Select Azure AI Search service** dropdown menu has been populated with the new connection.
 Select it and then click **Next**.
         ![Confirm Search Service](./Images/aifoundry-confirm-search-service.png)
    - In the **Search Settings** section, leave default configurations.
-Then confirm by clicking on **Create vector index**.
+Confirm by clicking on **Next**, and then click **Create vector index**.

 ## Playgrounds

+Click on **Playgrounds** in the left navigation.
 You will notice we have different options for our **Playground**.
 Each option represents a different approach to interacting and using AI models, which can be tailored to our specific needs.

 We will be doing most of our work in these Playgrounds, but namely in the following:

 1. **Chat Playground**
 1. **Images Playground**
-1. **Real-time audio playground**
+1. **Audio playground**
 1. **Agents playground**

 ![Image of Azure AI Foundry Playgrounds](./Images/aifoundry-playgrounds.png)